netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 We've seen that doing de-duplication in the kernel already helped a lot.
 There's more that we can do, but to keep nothing from you, it's a bit tricky.

-Modern networking is complex, and multi-layered.
+Modern networking is complex and multi-layered.
 There are more layers than what we currently de-duplicate.
 In OVN-Kubernetes for instance, a [GENEVE encapsulation](https://www.redhat.com/en/blog/what-geneve) is used for sending packets between nodes.
 When it happens, NetObserv sees different things.
 There's the pod-to-pod traffic, for instance, that is identified with the corresponding Pod IPs.
 That's one flow.
-And at the same time there's the node-to-node traffic, seen from another interface like `br-ex`, identified with the source and destination Node IPs.
+And at the same time there's the node-to-node traffic, which is seen from another interface like `br-ex` and identified with the source and destination Node IPs.
 Two flows, same packet (encapsulated or not).

 On top of that, there are also the Kubernetes Services that show up with different IPs - so, different flows: remember that a flow is defined by its IPs - even if that's for the same packet.
 This is resolved through NAT.